olichose123/DefinitionsLib/README.md

 // Find all subclasses of definitions and populate the list of derived types in the DefinitionTypeResolver.
 This is necessary for the polymorphic serialization to work, as it needs to know about all the derived types of Definition in order to properly serialize and deserialize them.
 DefinitionTypeResolver.DerivedTypes = Assembly.GetExecutingAssembly().GetTypes().Where(t => t.IsSubclassOf(typeof(Definition))).ToList();
+// This is not automatic for two reasons:
+// 1.
+You might need control over which definition is registered
+// 2.
+GetExecutingAssembly() might not return the correct assembly context if called from within the Olib.Definitions namespace

 // Register a new definition
 var myDefinition = new MyDefinition { Name = "MyDefinition1", SomeProperty = "Hello" };